Carbon – putting Britain on track to a net zero carbon future

 The new HS2 Curzon Street station, designed by a team in Birmingham, is set to reduce carbon emissions by an unprecedented 55%.
 It will achieve net zero carbon emissions from regulated energy consumption and use a range of technologies to generate energy from renewable sources.

-Through innovative design, there are over 40 opportunities for carbon reduction, resulting in a reduction in the station’s lifetime emissions by over 87,000 tonnes of CO2 equivalent – that’s the same as removing the emissions of over 10,000 houses, or the equivalent of travelling 500 million kilometres in your car.
+Through innovative design, there are over 40 opportunities for carbon reduction, resulting in a reduction in the station’s lifetime emissions by over 87,000 tonnes of carbon dioxide equivalent – that’s the same as removing the emissions of over 10,000 houses, or the equivalent of travelling 500 million kilometres in your car.

 The station will achieve net zero carbon emissions from energy consumed to operate building integrated systems, like heating, cooling and lighting through reducing energy demand and consumption – for example by using LED lighting – and generating low carbon energy through 2,855m2 of solar panels on the platform canopies and Ground Source Heat Pumps.